Vitalisouma/eg-login-automation/NUnitPlaywright/README.md

                 • Test 8: A smoke check that opens the Task Planner

     • Technologies Used: C# with Playwright, (NUNit, Github Actions, Node.js, .NET10.0)

     • Issues/Bugs:
- Defects have been raised on Github issues.   https://github.com/Vitalisouma/eg-login-automation/issues
-      There are intentional mismatches (Issues, 1,3,5) that have been detected hence tere are some failing tests.
-These are mainly with field error messages issue being either the wrong error message thrown or there is a misspeling.
-These can be rectified to pass the tests if need be (.I.e to have the CI passing on last commit), however the automation also detects 3 actual defects (Issues 2,4,7) which flout email and password rule.
-Hence the last commit will be failing on last commit until the issues are fixed.
+      There are intentional mismatches (Issues, 1,3,5) that have been detected hence there are some failing tests.
+These are mainly with field error messages.
+The issue being either a wrong error message has been thrown, there is a misspelling of a word or wrong words entirely.
+These can be rectified to pass the tests if need be (.I.e. to have the CI passing on last commit).
+However, the automation also detects 3 actual defects (Issues 2,4,7) which flout email and password rules.
+Hence the last commit will still be failing on last commit until the issues are fixed.
-    • Specifically, only Issue #6 answers the question asked in the assignment to raise a bug report for the manual assignment.
-The rest of the issues can be updated later.
+    • Note only Issue #6 answers the manual task (...to raise a foccused bug report.) in the assignment.
+The rest of the issues can be brought up to standards later.